In this guide, you’ll find all the functions in Monosnap for video recording:

 To change the color of the selected object, open the color bar by clicking on the color in the bottom bar.

-To scale selection, click and drag reference points appeared.
+To scale selection, click and drag appeared reference points.

-To change thickness, use slider on the bottom bar or hotkeys:
+To change thickness, use the slider on the bottom bar or hotkeys:

 macOS: ⌘[ and ⌘]